vdclab/vdclab-wiki/tools/analysis/Enzyme-Function-Initiative.md

 - Prior to generating a GNN, it's beneficial to edit your input SSN by removing singlets and nodes in clusters of fewer than 6.
 - If you want both a colored SSN and a GNN, running the GNT with an un-colored SSN will output both.
 - Use the Tutorial tabs provided for each tool, they're very helpful.
+- Functionality to create HMM and motif per cluster created in your SSN.

 ## Website

 - [Enzyme Function Initiative *Main Page*](https://efi.igb.illinois.edu/)